 I have also trained in Cognitive Behavioural Therapy (CBT), Mindfulness, Solution Focussed Therapy, Gestalt, Person Centred and Process Oriented Psychology, as well the use of Therapeutic Play, Art and Creativity.
 I use a blend of these approaches to best suit each client.

-I hold a Postgraduate Diploma in Psychosynthesis Counselling from thePsychosynthesis Trust and studied an MA inIntegrative Child and Adolescent Psychotherapy at Terapia.
+I hold a Postgraduate Diploma in Psychosynthesis Counselling from thePsychosynthesis Trust and an MA inIntegrative Child and Adolescent Psychotherapy from Terapia and Middlesex University.
 I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics.

 My Approach I’m an integrative therapist, meaning I am not tied to any one theory but draw on various models and techniques to best meet your needs.